Rochefort, Poitou-Charentes: tourism & sightseeing

 Rochefort is classified as a listed town of Art and History

-Address: Rochefort, Charente-Maritime, Poitou-Charentes, 17300 || GPS: latitude 45.942, longitude -0.965
+Address: Rochefort, Charente-Maritime, Poitou-Charentes, 17300, France || GPS: latitude 45.942, longitude -0.965

-Suggested tourist attractions to visit near Rochefort, France
+Sightseeing & tourist attractions to visit nearby

-- Brouage Fortifications - grand site of france (13km)
+- Brouage Fortifications: grand site of france (13km)

-- La Roche Courbon - remarkable garden (19km)
+- La Roche Courbon: remarkable garden (19km)

-- Mornac-sur-Seudre - most beautiful village (26km)
+- Mornac-sur-Seudre: most beautiful village (26km)

-- Jardins de la Boirie - remarkable garden (26km)
+- Jardins de la Boirie: remarkable garden (26km)

-- Aquarium de La Rochelle - aquarium (28km)
+- Aquarium de La Rochelle: aquarium (28km)

-- La Rochelle - secteur sauvegarde (28km)
+- La Rochelle: secteur sauvegarde (28km)

-- Eglise de Saint-Savinien (Fenioux) - religious monument (29km)
+- Eglise de Saint-Savinien (Fenioux): religious monument (29km)